belle-kochapon/react-usestate-login-form/README.md

 # React User Registration Form with `react-hook-form`

 This project demonstrates a user registration form built using the `react-hook-form` library.
-It showcases how to efficiently handle multiple form inputs, implement basic validation, and manage form submission with significantly less code compared to traditional `useState`-based approaches (See https://github.com/belle-kochapon/react-usestate-login-form).
+It showcases how to efficiently handle multiple form inputs, implement basic validation, and manage form submission with significantly less code compared to traditional `useState`-based approaches (see https://github.com/belle-kochapon/react-usestate-login-form and https://github.com/belle-kochapon/react-bmi-calculator).

 ## Key Concepts Illustrated